visuellverstehen/statamic-picturesque/README.md

 The tag supports ratios as `1.5:1` or `1.5/1`, so use whichever way you prefer.

+### Format/filetypes

+You can optionally add one or more filetypes for image conversion:
+`{{ picture:img size="300x100" format="jpg, webp" }}`

+If no `format` (or `filetype`) parameter is found, the default settings will be used (webp), which can be adjusted in the config.
+Please note that only supported filetypes can be used for conversion and all other supplied formats will be ignored.

 #### Image orientation

 By default Picturesque assumes you're working with landscape images.
 If you have a portrait image, you can change this behaviour by adding the `orientation` (or short `ori`, for all you impatient folks) parameter: